 Stats (via Niche)

-Troy Hill, a one square-mile neighborhood high on a plateau on the Northside, may be small but it boasts several unique attractions.
+Troy Hill, a neighborhood high on a plateau on the Northside, may be small but it boasts several unique attractions.

 Troy Hill is also home to one of Pittsburgh’s quirkiest attractions, La Hütte Royal.
 It looks like a run-of-the-mill Pittsburgh home from the outside.
 But inside is an immersive, grotesque wonderland of art, sculpture and bizarre found objects.
 La Hütte Royal, an installation by German artist Thorsten Brinkmann, is available to tour by making an appointment here.